0xPolygonMiden/miden-client/docs/src/cli-reference.md

 # You can use the --store_path flag to override the default store config
 miden init --store_path db/store.sqlite3

+# You can use the --block-delta flag to set maximum number of blocks the client can be behind
+miden init --block-delta 250

 # You can provide both flags
 miden init --network 18.203.155.106 --store_path db/store.sqlite3
 ```